 Flu mask: Should I wear one?

-People who live in community housing — such as college dorms, nursing homes or military barracks — are at higher risk of influenza infection because they're in contact with more potentially infected people.
+People who live in community housing — such as college dorms, nursing homes or military barracks — are at higher risk of the flu because they're in contact with more potentially infected people.

 Influenza A and B viruses travel through the air in droplets when someone with the infection coughs, sneezes or talks.
 You can inhale the droplets directly.
 Or you can pick up the germs from an object — such as a telephone or computer keyboard — and then transfer them to your eyes, nose or mouth.

 For health care workers caring for people with influenza, surgical-type masks may help block respiratory droplets carrying influenza germs and prevent the spread of germs from the hands to the mouth.
 However, in most cases, the best way to protect against the flu is to follow preventive measures such as washing hands often and getting an annual flu vaccination.